-Fishing bucket list.
 Don't be content to simply sit on the riverbank this season.
-We have 5 things for the keen fisherman to add to his list.
+We have 5 things for the keen fishing enthusiast to add to the fishing bucket list.

 TAGS:

 Have a fishing bucket list?
-If so add these top five fishing challenges to it.
-And if not perhaps it is about time to start one.
+If not perhaps it is about time to start one.
 The fishing bucket list is here to enliven your familiar fishing patterns.
-Season after season our sporting lives are set, familiar beats and best fishing huts.
-Try something new and you will be one step nearer to the sporting man’s Valhalla.
+Season after season our sporting lives are set and familiar beats.
+Try something new and you will be one step nearer to sporting Valhalla.
+(You might also like to read: Fly fishing for taimen in Outer Mongolia.)

-1. Catch a 20lb salmon in the UK
+1. Catch (and release) a 20lb salmon in the UK

 The River Tay holds the record for the largest-ever line-caught salmon, landed in 1922 and weighing 64lb.
 To find out which beat is best for your attempt and when to go, try FishPal.